Ordisoftware/Hebrew-Letters/README.md

 ## Functionalities

-- Database of Hebrew letters with their customizable meanings.
+- Hebrew letters database with their customizable meanings.
 - Analyze a word letter by letter to get a sentence describing its sense.
 - Online research with Pealim, Sefaria, Shorashim, Wiktionary, Translator, etc.
-- Copy to the clipboard the analysis and the sentence or a screenshot.
+- Copy the result or a screenshot to the clipboard.
 - English, French.

 ## Review